ComNets-Bremen/OPS/res/info/MODELINFO.md

 ## Messenger Node Model (KMessengerNode)

-The `KMessengerNode` consist of protocol layers to simulate destination oriented opportunistic networks where every data item in the network is destined to another node.
+The `KMessengerNode` consist of protocol layers to simulate destination oriented opportunistic networks where every data item in the network is destined to another node or to a single node.
 The node architecture is as shown in the picture below.

 <p align="center">
   <img src="../images/messenger-node-model.png" width="300"/>